shubinternet/manager/README.md

 - I like to try to see all sides, though I tend to be pretty confident in mine.
 - I believe that accepting something doesn't mean approving of it.
+- I care deeply and personally about my employees.

 Things about me that tend to be mostly problematic:

 - If I'm not careful, I will overthink things and dig myself into a perfectionist hole.
 - I can let myself get spread too thin.
-- when I'm tired I can be *extremely* distractable.
+- When I'm tired I can be *extremely* distractable.
+- Interacting with people wears me out.
+I wish it didn't.
+- I don't have a way of tracking to-do items that I really like, and I've tried a number of them.
+Now and then things can fall through the cracks despite my best efforts.
+If you think this has happened don't hesitate to ask me about it -- not only will you not upset me, I'll kind of expect you to keep me honest.

 ### Pet Peeves

-- not learning from mistakes
+- Not learning from mistakes.
-- not having the will to apply what we learn from mistakes
+- Not having the will to apply what we learn from mistakes.
-- not having a plan, or ten plans
-- making a habit of crisis
+- Making a habit of crisis.
+- Not having a plan.
+Or ten plans.

 ### What Boxes Do I Fit Into?

 - In the DISC Plus test, I score very high on S (Stability) and very, very high on C (Cautious), and pretty low on D (Decisive) and I (Interactive).
 My Aesthetic and Theoretical values are very high, my Economic and Individualistic values are very low, and the rest are middling.
 This implies that I'm deliberate, agreeable, matter-of-fact, a bit reserved, loyal, patient, cautious, and process-oriented.
 This is largely accurate.
+- I fall between the cracks a bit on the Myers-Briggs Type Indicator, but these days I fall somewhere between INTJ and ISTJ.

 ## What to Expect of Me as a Manager